anras5/anras.github.io/content/posts/go-docker.md

 	fmt.Println("Hello from Go!")
 }
 ```
-and run it using command:
+and run it using this command:
 ```bash
 $ go run cmd/api/main.go
 ```